 - Why inspiration isn’t the reason you aren’t writing enough, and

 - How to find inspiration for songs whenever you want it!

 Below the video lesson is a summary of the strategies, with bonus ideas and links to other songwriting resources to help you solve the problem of songwriting inspiration!

-There are minor edits in the video transcript so it makes sense when you read it…
+There are minor edits in the transcript so it makes sense as you read it…

 Here’s the truth about songwriting inspiration

 Songwriting inspiration is supposed to be the magical key to writing songs.
 If you don’t have “inspiration” then you can’t write.
 You’re supposed to get this lightning bolt revelation, a magical vision from your unconscious or God, or the Muses, and then you sit down and magically write a song.

 This myth is a fairy tale that goes: “once upon a time… they all lived happily ever after.”

 Watch the video all the way through.
 After I destroy this songwriting myth you’ll learn how to find all the songwriting inspiration you need anytime you want.
 Are you in?